 Today’s enterprise networks are subjected to meet sudden business changes and requirements.
 In doing so, networks become vulnerable.
 Ever evolving traffic patterns of the cloud era, demands more focus on network security.
 Not so surprisingly, Gartner highlights a rise in security investments for cyber/information security by 55%.
 And as security measures proliferate, network segmentation hits a new radar in the IT security tech stack.

 In most enterprises, network segmentation is used with a perimeter firewall.
-In addition, Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) is applied to guard the network perimeter. vLANs and vRFs are two most common types of network segmentation methods used by networking teams.
+In addition, Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) is applied to guard the network perimeter. vLANs and vRFs are the two most common types of network segmentation methods used by networking teams.
 VLANs provide only site-specific segmentation and on the other hand VRFs are used for complex wider deployments.
 Regardless of the technologies chosen for network segmentation and segregation, there are five common themes for best practice implementations:

-- Separate business critical operations (Networks, Application and users) based on security requirements, and based on the requirements of host or network.
+- Separate business critical operations (Networks, Application, and users) based on security requirements, and based on the requirements of host or network.
 Isolate the out of band management networks, and separate management of critical networks in particular.

-- Authorise, authenticate and identify all users to all other end points for all connections.
+- Authorise, authenticate and identify all users to all other endpoints for all connections.
 Ensure access for all users, hosts, and services to all, except those with specific requirements to perform designated functions and duties.
 Disable all legacy and local services to avoid poor identification, authentication and authorization services.

 - Avoid blacklisting, implement white-listing of network traffic.
-Allow access only for known good network traffic instead denying access to bad network traffic.
-By implementing white-listing, you will not only ensure bespoke security policy to blacklisting but it will also help you to significantly improve ability of your networking teams to detect, discover, and act on possible network attacks.
+Allow access only for known good network traffic instead of denying access to bad network traffic.
+By implementing white-listing, you will not only ensure bespoke security policy to blacklisting but it will also help you to significantly improve the ability of your networking teams to detect, discover, and act on possible network attacks.